Struct geo_types::LineString [−][src]

 Use geo::algorithm::coords_iter::CoordsIter::coords_count instead

-Return the number of coordinates in the LineString
+Return the number of coordinates in the LineString.

 Examples